David Perron: Vegas Golden Knights (2017-2018)

-Third stint in St. Louis
+Third stint in St. Louis (2018-2022)

 For the third time in his career, Perron returned to the St. Louis Blues for another season.
 Coach Mike Yeo spoke highly of Perron pending his return to the city by saying "bottom line is he's here because he's a good NHL player...the track record is there.
 He did it with us two years ago.
 He did it last year in Vegas, and I think it makes us stronger from top to bottom."
 At the beginning of the season, Perron recorded his fourth career hat trick during a 5–3 win over the Calgary Flames.
 On January 31, 2019, Perron suffered an upper-body injury and was placed on the team's long term Injured reserve list.
 Due to his injury, the Blues recalled Jordan Kyrou as his replacement until he was activated off injured reserve on March 16, 2019.
 After recording 46 points in 57 regular-season games, Perron helped the Blues advance in the standings and qualify for the 2019 Stanley Cup playoffs where they beat the Winnipeg Jets, Dallas Stars, San Jose Sharks to advance to the 2019 Stanley Cup Finals.

-When the Stanley Cup Final series with the Boston Bruins was tied 2–2, Perron recorded the game-winning goal in Game 5 as the result of a contested non-called tripping penalty.
+When the Stanley Cup Finals series with the Boston Bruins was tied 2–2, Perron recorded the game-winning goal in Game 5 as the result of a contested non-called tripping penalty.
 When asked of the missed call after the game, NHL's director of officiating Stephen Walkom said "we don't make comments on judgment calls within games.
 There are hundreds of judgment calls in every game.
 The official on the play, he viewed it and he didn't view it as a penalty at the time.
 The Blues would go on to win the series in seven games following a 4–1 win.
 Upon winning the Stanley Cup for the first time in his career, Perron brought it to his hometown of Sherbrooke.